French football bribery scandal: Other allegations

 Following the allegations of bribery, CSKA Moscow manager Gennadi Kostylev claimed that Marseille had tried to bribe him in a 1992–93 UEFA Champions League group stage match, although this allegation was later withdrawn.

 In 2010, Rangers manager Walter Smith, who had also managed the club back in 1993, said that he believed Rangers had been cheated out of the 1993 Champions League final and a likely chance to win the trophy.
 In support, he offered a claim that, prior to the late April 1993 Rangers vs. CSKA match at Ibrox, he had had a conversation with CSKA head coach Kostylev who allegedly admitted to Smith that CSKA goalkeeper and players "took money" before their 6-0 loss at Marseille.

-In a 2011 ITV interview, retired Rangers footballer Mark Hateley made further claims casting aspersions on Marseille's 1992–93 UEFA Champions League win by alleging to have been offered money by Marseille to not play in the 7 April 1993 Champions League match between the two sides, although Hateley ended up being suspended for the match after being sent off in Rangers' previous match against Club Brugge.
+In a 2011 ITV interview, retired Rangers footballer Mark Hateley made additional claims challenging the legitimacy of Marseille's 1992–93 UEFA Champions League win by alleging to have been offered money by Marseille to not play in the 7 April 1993 Champions League match between the two sides, although Hateley ended up being suspended for the match after being sent off in Rangers' previous match against Club Brugge.
 Rangers eventually failed to qualify from the group stage by one goal after drawing 1–1 with Marseille in the penultimate group stage match.
 UEFA chose not to investigate Hateley's allegations and claimed that Marseille's ban from the 1993–94 UEFA Champions League was sufficient punishment for the club.

 In 2006, Eydelie alleged that prior to the 1993 Champions League final, he and other Marseille players were given suspicious injections.

 Whilst investigating the Valenciennes match, magistrate Pierre Phillipon accused Tapie of £12 million of fraud in fixing three European Cup and Champions League matches between 1989 and 1993.
 Tapie and his associates were found not guilty of fraud for these allegations.

-Red Star Belgrade goalkeeper captain Stevan Stojanović and general secretary Vladimir Cvetković—both participants in Red Star's 1991 European Cup Final win against Marseille at Stadio San Nicola in Bari two seasons prior to the scandal—alleged in the Serbian print media that they had been approached by Tapie aides before the 1991 final with monetary offers in return for letting Marseille win.
-Stojanović claimed he was presented with an attache case stuffed with cash, further adding that, upon his refusal, the same individuals attempted threats and intimidation veiled as supposedly well-intentioned advice to take the money "because [even if you don't take it] Marseille is a much better team and will win anyway at which point we'll make sure to put it out there that Red Star lost because its goalkeeper (Stojanović) took a bribe".
+Red Star Belgrade goalkeeper captain Stevan Stojanović and general secretary Vladimir Cvetković—both participants in Red Star's 1991 European Cup final win against Marseille at Stadio San Nicola in Bari two seasons prior to the scandal—alleged in the Serbian print media that they had been approached by Tapie aides before the 1991 final with monetary offers in return for letting Marseille win.
+Stojanović alleged he was shown an attache case containing cash in an attempt to persuade him, further adding that, upon his refusal, the same individuals turned to threats and intimidation veiled as supposedly well-intentioned advice to take the money "because [even if you don't take it] Marseille is a much better team and will win anyway at which point we'll make sure to put it out there that Red Star lost because their goalkeeper (Stojanović) took a bribe".